Cold (band): Self titled album (1998–2000)

 Following Cold's progress in the Jacksonville scene was local Fred Durst.
 Impressed by what he had heard, he invited Ward to record two acoustic tracks, "Check Please" and "Ugly."
 The two demos were passed on to producer Ross Robinson, who was also impressed by what he had heard, leading the recently renamed Cold to record their debut album titled Cold in 1997.

 In 1997, Cold was signed to Flip Records, with distribution through the major label A&M Records.
 Cold was released in 1998, and received positive reviews from critics.
 However, shortly after its release, A&M folded due to the Universal Music Group–PolyGram merger, resulting in the album's promotion being suddenly cut, which hurt the album's sales greatly; Flip Records' founder, Jordan Schur, described the album as being "a car shut off in midgear", and thus only managed to sell just below 40,000 copies in the US.
 However, thanks to Schur, Cold avoided being dropped by UMG during the merger, and soon after Flip transferred the band's contract over to Geffen Records, where Schur had just been named president of, in 1999.
+Regardless of the label's poor promotion of the album, Cold soon opened for Limp Bizkit and Soulfly during a brief European tour in the spring of 1998.

 That same year, the band released the Oddity EP.
 Its cover photo, taken by the wife of McCandless, depicts their pet tarantula named Wednesday, crawling on the face of her doll.
 The band sought a signature element that fans could remember them by, and Wednesday served as the inspiration; McCandless gave a particularly favorable image of a spider to a friend and tattoo artist who transformed it into what would become Cold's official logo.
 The drummer would later note, "Our music kind of creeps along like a spider."